With summer winding down in Palm Coast, now is a good time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s dirty, you can clean it by pouring watered-down bleach through the tube to flush the line.
-Or you can buy a new tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can freshen it by draining thinned bleach through the tube to sanitize the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Cooks Air Conditioning and Heating Specialists can make your equipment more efficient and help it last longer.
-We also have practical service agreements, so you won’t forget to schedule your annual service!
+Annual air conditioner maintenance from Cooks Air Conditioning and Heating Specialists can make your unit more efficient and help it last longer.
+We also provide convenient service agreements, so you won’t forget to book your annual maintenance!